ncss-tech/soil-range-in-characteristics/readme.md

 The following proposal attempts to formulate a quantitative definition for the terms "low, RV, high", while accomodating the legacy data for which no definition was established.

-# Proposal for changes to the National Soil Survey Handbook - new definitions of â--low-representative value-high"
+# Proposal for changes to the National Soil Survey Handbook - new definitions of "low-representative value-high"

 ## Authors/supporters
 (Add your name if you concur with this proposal, include title and email address.)